 Dr. Victoria Landsman

 Dr. Victoria Landsman is a scientist and biostatistician at the Institute for Work & Health.
-She also holds an appointment as assistant professor in the Department of Biostatistics in the Dalla Lana School of Public Health at the University of Toronto.
+She also holds an appointment as assistant professor in the Division of Biostatistics in the Dalla Lana School of Public Health at the University of Toronto.

 Landsman has a PhD in statistics from the Hebrew University of Jerusalem.
 She began focusing on biostatistics during a post-doctoral fellowship at the U.S. National Cancer Institute in Bethesda, Maryland, where she applied statistical knowledge to the analysis of health data in cancer epidemiology.
+Following the fellowship, Landsman moved to Toronto where she worked as a research biostatistician at the Centre for Global Health Research at St. Michael's Hospital, the Ontario Institute for Cancer Research and the Canadian Memorial Chiropractic College.

 “With a bachelor degree in math, I decided to go into statistics for my graduate studies because it opened up opportunities to apply math to real-life problems.
 Later, during a post-doctoral fellowship at the U.S. National Cancer Institute, I realized that biostatistics was what I am truly passionate about.
 It's rewarding to contribute statistical knowledge to a research team that is making an important difference to people’s lives and health.” – Dr. Victoria Landsman